Toys for Me: A Lesson on Choice

 [Because she does not understand scarcity; that she cannot have it all.
 Discuss with the students why we cannot have everything thing we want because of limitations, such as time and money.]

-There are 10 gifts on a tree.
+- There are 10 gifts on the tree.
 Select two gifts.
-Mother says it's OK to get one of the two gifts, but not both.
+Mother then says it’s OK to get one of the two gifts, but not both.
 You must choose between two gifts.
 What is the opportunity cost of this choice?

 Because of scarcity, we all have to make choices.
 No one, not even you, can have everything they want.
 Every time you make a choice, you have to give up something.